petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ## Content Info Sidebar

-This sidebar provides access to different metadata for the asset selected in the contents list, including the asset owner, available languages for the content, tags and categories for the asset, or review date.
+This sidebar provides access to different actions and metadata for the asset selected in the contents list, including the asset owner, available languages for the content, tags and categories for the asset, or review date.

 ![Access the content info sidebar from the assets in the contents list.](./content-dashboard-interface/images/11.png)